 Only setting aside a couple of days would do a lot, make you able to take the Viazul bus all or part of the distance, maybe in combination with a taxi.

-For getting around Cuba, you can book the Viazul bus securely online in advance, and there are also options to pre-book taxis for certain distances.
+To get around Cuba, you can book the Viazul bus securely online in advance, and there are also options to pre-book taxis for certain distances.

-This way you can tailor your own day trip or round trip from Havana, covering a lot of sights and distances if you don’t want to miss out within a short time frame!
+This way, you can tailor your own day trip or round trip from Havana, covering a lot of sights and distances if you don’t want to miss out within a short time frame!

 Sights In Havana!

 You probably don’t want to miss checking out the Cuban capital!
 I really recommend you don’t skip visiting Havana completely during your Cuba holiday!

 After all, Havana is one of the most famous places in the world!

 You will have time to see the magnificent El Capotolio building (which looks like the white house but is inspired by the Pantheon in Paris).